Tutoring: Costs of tutoring

 Some studies have estimated costs associated with "shadow education".
 In Pakistan, expenditures on tutoring per child averaged $3.40 a month in 2011.
-In India, average spending was lower, but still equated to about $12.51 per month.
+In Japan, families spent $12 billion in 2010 on private tutoring.

 In Georgia, household expenditures for private tutoring at the secondary school level was $48 million in 2011.
 In Hong Kong, the business of providing private tutoring to secondary schools reached $255 million in 2011.

-In India, a 2008 survey estimated the size of the private tutoring sector to be $6.4 billion.
-In Japan, families spent $12 billion in 2010 on private tutoring.
+The estimated size of the private tuition industry in India was estimated to be worth around $70 billion in 2017.

 In South Korea, where the government has attempted to cool down the private tutoring market, shadow education costs have nonetheless continually grown, reaching $17.3 billion in 2010.
 Household expenditures on private tutoring are equivalent to about 80% of government expenditures on public education for primary and secondary students.

 In the United States, the tutoring market is fragmented.
 Some online tutoring marketplaces, however, have managed to aggregate a large number of private tutors on their platform and also tutoring data.
 For example, one such site has over 34,000 registered tutors in California and made public their tutoring hourly rate data.

 In the United Kingdom, the cost of tuition is dependent upon a variety of factors such as subject, level (Key Stages, GCSE or A-Level), tutor experience and whether the lesson takes place virtually or in person.
 If you are looking to receive online tutoring from a qualified UK teacher with a verified certificate it will cost between £30 & 40 per hour.
 It is also common in the UK to apply for tutoring sessions through your local school if you are struggling to help subsidise the cost through the National Tuition Programme.